Jan271001/Project3_Collaboration_and_Competition/Report.md

 ## Annotation

 In my opinon it's important to mention, that due to the randomness of the first episodes the repeteability of the porject is only partly given.
-The actions taken in the first few episodes have a very high impact on the trainings duration.
+The actions taken in the first few episodes have a very high impact on the duration of the training.
 In numbers I got several trainings which needed over 3000 episodes to train but also some that needed only round about 1000.

 ## Future Ideas